-I suggest that hairstylists get their scissors sharpened every over 600cuts, or simply when the hair starts to "fold" or "push".
+We suggest that hairstylists get their scissors sharpened every 800 to 1,000 cuts, or simply when the hair starts to "fold" or "push".

 Then the number drops when you add some or all of the other variables that apply to you listed below...

-▪ ¡°Has it been a while since they were sharpened and your scissors are
+▪ Has it been a while since they were sharpened and your scissors are not cutting smoothly?

-▪ ¡°Have you dropped or your scissors and they just aren't the same anymore?¡±
+▪ Have you dropped your scissors and they aren't the same anymore?

-▪ Where are your scissors stored?
-Handbag!, Drawer! etc. It should be in a case or wallet.
+▪ Where do you store your shears?
+It should be in a shear case or wallet.